Semi Valemei

+He previously played for the Canberra Raiders and North Queensland Cowboys in the National Rugby League.

 Background

 Born in Labasa, Fiji, Valemei attended Seaqaqa Central College and Natabua High School, where he played rugby union.

 In 2017, he was scouted by former NRL player Wise Kativerata and moved to Australia to play rugby league.
 He moved to the Sunshine Coast, Queensland, playing for the Caloundra Sharks before being signed by the Canberra Raiders.

 Playing career

 In 2018, Valemei played for the Raiders' Jersey Flegg Cup feeder side, Mounties.
 In 2019, he played for Mounties in the New South Wales Cup and for the Raiders in the Jersey Flegg Cup, scoring a hat-trick in their Grand Final loss to the South Sydney Rabbitohs.
 In October 2019, he represented Fiji at the 2019 Rugby League World Cup 9s.

 2020

 In Round 10 of the 2020 NRL season, Valemei was named to make his NRL debut against the Sydney Roosters.

 He played in all three of Canberra's finals matches including the preliminary final defeat to Melbourne.
 He played a total of ten games in his debut season.